-Next, the consultation will create safer spaces, both public and private, that allow people who have been most impacted by the use of police in schools to come forward and share their perceptions and experiences.
+The modes of consultation, during phase 1 of the plan, will aim to create safer spaces, both public and private, that allow people who have been most impacted by the use of police in schools to come forward and share their perceptions and experiences.
 The identification of individuals and groups will be informed through the literature review findings and through the steering group guidance.
 The OCDSB will provide interpretation and translation services where needed.
-Facilitation of these sessions will be conducted by third parties who are experienced facilitators, and who understand human rights and equity issues including do no harm, and are trusted by the groups they will be facilitating.
+Facilitation of these sessions will be conducted by third parties who are experienced facilitators, and who understand human rights and equity issues including the principle of 'do no harm', and are trusted by the groups they will be facilitating.
 The OCDSB will engage with service providers who can provide psycho-social support to participants in order to reduce trauma.

-The participant engagement part of the consultation will provide opportunities for voices from schools (students and staff), community, Advisory Committees, central equity networks (students and staff) and will include group and individual sessions as well as anonymized survey feedback.
+The participant engagement part of the consultation will provide opportunities for voices from schools (students and staff), community, Advisory Committees, central equity and Indigenous networks (students and staff) and will include group and individual sessions as well as anonymized survey feedback.
 Consultation methods, tools and approach will be piloted at 2 schools, using group and one-on-one meetings, as well as a targeted survey tool, OCDSB will initiate direct contact with a diverse range of students and staff.
 Findings from the pilot sessions will inform the broader engagement activities.
 Students and staff in schools with priority school resource officer support will be consulted as well as the school resource officers assigned to those schools as part of the pilot phase.

 Moving from the pilot phase into the broader engagement phases we hope to learn and better understand the impacts of current OCDSB policies and practices involving police in schools.
 Students and staff of all identities will be invited to participate.
-Through trusted student and staff networks including equity focal points within schools, Indigenous and Black Graduation Coaches, Coordinators of student support for First Nation, Métis and Inuit students, Multicultural Liaison Officers, Youth Outreach workers (Boys and Girls Club), Diversion Counsellors, the Student Senate and equity seeking staff affiliate groups, we will encourage the participation of Indigenous, Black, racialized and people who are minoritized and marginalized.
+Through trusted student and staff networks including equity focal points within schools, Indigenous and Black Graduation Coaches, Coordinators of student support for First Nation, Métis and Inuit students, Multicultural Liaison Officers, Youth Outreach workers (Boys and Girls Club), Diversion Counsellors, the Student Senate and equity seeking and Indigenous staff affiliate groups, we will encourage the participation of Indigenous, Black, racialized and people who are minoritized and marginalized.
 The consultation will also leverage student networks such as the Rainbow Youth Network, the Black Youth Network, Original Voices as well as any other groups affiliated with racialized and minoritized students to seek their input.